-The American Epilepsy Society welcomes its members and the broader epilepsy community to its Annual Meeting each year.
-While the primary purpose of the meeting is to provide top-quality medical education, share the latest scientific findings, and provide other career-building opportunities for our members, AES also uses the opportunity to engage with and support activities of epilepsy-related non-profit organizations.
-We are pleased to provide opportunities for nonprofit organizations to hold meetings and events, and participate as exhibitors, advertisers, and sponsors.
+The American Epilepsy Society welcomes its members and the broader epilepsy community to its AES2020, our all-new virtual event.
+While the primary purpose of the event is to provide top-quality medical education, share the latest scientific findings, and provide other career-building opportunities for our members, AES also uses the opportunity to engage with and support activities of epilepsy-related non-profit organizations.
+We are pleased to provide opportunities for non-profit organizations to participate as attendees, exhibitors, advertisers, and sponsors.

-As a rule, pricing, benefits, and guidelines for Annual Meeting opportunities are the same for non-profit organizations and commercial organizations.
-In some cases, we are pleased to provide special discounts to non-profit organizations that participate in our Annual Meeting.
-For example, we offer tabletop exhibit areas at a fraction of the cost of an exhibit booth, and non-profits enjoy special pricing for securing in conjunction with (ICW) meeting space.
+As a rule, pricing, benefits, and guidelines for AES2020 opportunities are the same for non-profit organizations and commercial organizations.
+In some cases, we are pleased to provide special discounts to non-profit organizations that participate in AES2020.
+For example, we offer virtual non-profit exhibit booths at a fraction of the cost of a commercial booth, and non-profits enjoy discounted registration rates.

 Non-profit Organizations and Networks are Welcome to:

-- Participate in the AES ICW program for approved meetings and events
+- Participate in AES education and networking activities

-- Launch special outreach and/or messaging campaigns during the week of the AES Annual Meeting, provided AES is a partner in the campaign.
-The AES contact for organizations interested in launching a campaign is Anne Gramiak
+- Launch special outreach and/or messaging campaigns during the week of AES2020, provided AES is a partner in the campaign.
+The AES contact for organizations interested in launching a campaign is Anne Gramiak.

 Non-profit Organizations and Networks May Not:

-- Hold any meetings or events that have not been approved through the AES ICW process
+- Hold any meetings or events during AES2020 that have not been approved by AES

-- Organize events or engage in solicitation activities that compete with or detract from AES programming and fundraising.
-AES will determine if a proposed activity “competes with or detracts from” AES activities during the ICW approval process
+- Organize events or engage in solicitation activities that compete with or detract from AES programming and fundraising

-- Sell any items on the exhibit floor or at meetings or events, per AES guidelines for all exhibitors
+- Sell any items through the exhibit booth or at meetings or events, per AES guidelines for all exhibitors

-- Provide ribbons or pins or other wearable designations for AES attendees that identify them as donors to a nonprofit organization other than AES
+- Provide ribbons or pins or other designations for AES attendees that identify them as donors to a non-profit organization other than AES

 General Guidelines for Non-profit Participation at the AES Annual Meeting

-- Meetings, receptions, press conferences, and other events: during the one-week period that begins on the Tuesday before the start of the AES meeting and continues to the last day of the AES meeting on the following Tuesday that include AES Annual Meeting attendees may be held only if they are approved by AES through the ICW process.
-All meetings, receptions, press conferences, and other events are ICWs and must be approved by AES.
-AES reserves the right to decline any request for an ICW.
-Note that ICWs have attendance limits and other guidelines.
+- Meetings, receptions, press conferences, and other events: during the one-week period that begins on the Tuesday before the start of the event and continues to the last day of the event on the following Tuesday, any meetings or events that include AES2020 attendees may be held only if they are approved by AES.
+AES reserves the right to decline any request for an event or meeting involving AES2020 attendees.

-- Virtual media events: virtual, digital, or streaming media events—including but not limited to podcasts, social media events, and radio broadcasts are not ICWs and do not need AES approval.
-These events may not originate from the AES exhibit hall or other AES spaces.
+- Virtual media events: virtual, digital, or streaming media events—including but not limited to podcasts, social media events, and radio broadcasts do not need AES approval.
+These events may not originate from the AES2020 exhibit hall or other AES2020 spaces.
 They may not use any AES logos or graphics.
-Speakers and guests who are AES members may mention that they are AES members and are attending the AES Annual Meeting.
+Speakers and guests who are AES members may mention that they are AES members and are participating in AES2020.
 AES will consider partnering with other non-profits on selected virtual events.
 The AES contact for organizations interested in partnering on a virtual event is Nicole Rodriguez.

-- Messaging: any messaging at booths or tabletops, or in any materials or any other meeting-related outreach done pre- or post-AES Annual Meeting must conform to all AES messaging guidelines, which can be found here; or in the exhibitor prospectus.
+- Messaging: any messaging at virtual booths, or in any materials or any other event-related outreach done pre- or post-AES2020 must conform to all AES messaging guidelines, which can be found here; or in the exhibitor prospectus.

-- Sponsorship and advertising: these products related to the AES Annual Meeting may be purchased by non-profit organizations.
-Organizations with total revenue of $1 million or more in their last fiscal year must have an exhibit table or booth to purchase these products.
+- Sponsorship and advertising: these products related to AES2020 may be purchased by non-profit organizations.
+Organizations with total revenue of $1 million or more in their last fiscal year must have an virtual exhibit booth to purchase these products.
 Organizations with total revenue under $1 million in their last fiscal year may purchase these products whether or not they are exhibitors.
 Details on all opportunities are in the exhibitor prospectus.
-An advertising insertion order with complete specs and a sponsorship reservation form with compete specs are available on the AES Annual Meeting website.
+An advertising insertion order with complete specs and a sponsorship reservation form with compete specs are available on the AES2020 website.

-- Video and photography: AES Video and Photography policies apply to all exhibitors and participating organizations.
+- Video and photography: AES video and recording of materials policies apply to all exhibitors and participating organizations.

-- Annual Meeting registration category: staff of epilepsy-related non-profit organizations and individuals with epilepsy and family members or caregivers may register for the AES Annual Meeting in the Advocate category.
+- Registration category: staff of epilepsy-related non-profit organizations and individuals with epilepsy and family members or caregivers may register for AES2020 in the Advocate category.
 Physicians (those with MD, DO, MBBS) may not register for this category.
-AES conducts a post-meeting category audit and if appropriate, invoices are sent to attendees who register in incorrect categories.
+AES conducts a post-event category audit and if appropriate, invoices are sent to attendees who register in incorrect categories.

-- Corporate recognition by nonprofit organizations: while the display of corporate recognition from nonprofits and organizations other than the American Epilepsy Society is generally discouraged, AES will permit exhibitors to display such recognition.
-One table-top sign per organization is allowed in exhibitor booths, provided the size of the sign is 5” x 7” or smaller.
+- Corporate recognition by non-profit organizations: while the display of corporate recognition from non-profits and organizations other than the American Epilepsy Society is generally discouraged, AES will permit exhibitors to display such recognition in a modest fashion.

 Compliance with all AES policies and guidelines, in the spirit of supporting the AES commitment to opportunities that are fair and equitable to all stakeholders and to ensure an optimal attendee experience, is expected and appreciated.

-AES reserves the right to limit or decline requests from noncompliant organizations for participation in future Annual Meetings.
+AES reserves the right to limit or decline requests from noncompliant organizations for participation in future AES events.

 Special Opportunities for Epilepsy Leadership Council (ELC) Members:

 - Complimentary full-meeting registration: each organization that is a member in good standing of the Epilepsy Leadership Council (ELC) will receive one complimentary full meeting registration.
-This is in addition to the two complimentary exhibit hall-only badges they receive if they are tabletop exhibitors, and/or the four complimentary exhibit hall-only badges they receive per 100 square feet of their exhibit booth size.
+This is in addition to the complimentary virtual exhibit hall-only registrations they receive based on the type of their virtual booth.

-- Special offers: organizations that are members of the Epilepsy Leadership Council (ELC) may from time to time receive special offers and pricing on selected opportunities to support their participation in the AES Annual Meeting.
+- Special offers: organizations that are members of the Epilepsy Leadership Council (ELC) may from time to time receive special offers and pricing on selected opportunities to support their participation in AES2020.
 These offers will not be available to non-members of the ELC.
 Any special opportunities will be sent directly to the organization’s representative/s on the ELC.

-- Virtual tote bag: each ELC member organization will be offered the opportunity to submit a complimentary item for the virtual tote bag that is included in the Annual Meeting mobile app.
-The item must comply with specifications and deadlines provided by AES and must be approved by AES.
+- Virtual tote bag: TBD (Each ELC member organization may be offered the opportunity to submit a complimentary item on the AES2020 virtual platform.
+The item must comply with specifications and deadlines provided by AES and must be approved by AES.)

-- Logo in AES program book: logos of ELC member organizations are displayed all together on a single page in the AES Annual Meeting program book in a four-color advertisement.
+- Logo in printed AES2020 Guide Book: logos of ELC member organizations are displayed all together on a single page in the AES Annual Meeting program book in a four-color advertisement.

-- Hoyer Lecture: ELC organizations are offered the opportunity to include a slide in the Hoyer Lecture walk-in slides that are rotated during the convening of the Hoyer Lecture at the AES Annual Meeting.
+- Hoyer Lecture: ELC organizations are offered the opportunity to include a slide in the Hoyer Lecture walk-in slides that are rotated during the convening of the Hoyer Lecture at AES2020.
 These slides typically feature information about each organization’s research program.

-- What’s included for recognition purposes: AES will total each organization’s entire spend on booth, table, pavilion, office, sponsorship, on-site advertising, and Epilepsy Currents advertising to determine an organization’s recognition level
+- What’s included for recognition purposes: AES will total each organization’s entire spend on booth, sponsorship, event advertising, and Epilepsy Currents advertising to determine an organization’s recognition level

-- What’s not included: research grants, ICW fees, registration fees, food and beverage, audiovisual, and other expenditures are not included in an organization’s total for AES recognition purposes.
+- What’s not included: research grants, registration fees, audiovisual, and other expenditures are not included in an organization’s total for AES recognition purposes.

 - Benefits based on level: non-profit organizations receive the same benefits that commercial supporters receive at each recognition level except for invitations to AES private events.
 Details on these benefits can be found in the exhibitor prospectus.